Martin220799/Hardware-Monitor-C/README.md

 # hwmon

-A command-line tool for real-time monitoring of CPU usage, RAM usage, and hardware temperatures on Linux, with color-coded ANSI bars right in the terminal.
+A command-line tool for real-time monitoring of CPU, GPU and RAM usage, and hardware temperatures on Linux, with color-coded ANSI bars right in the terminal.